Ziptrak Blinds vs Zipscreen Blinds – What is the difference?

 The two photos below show a cutaway of the Side Channels showing exactly how the Fabric is retained in the side channels.
 This is the most obvious and important difference between the two awnings.

-The Ziptrak blind is held using a Cordura tape often called Kedar.
+The Ziptrak blind is held using a Cordura tape, often called Kedar, which is high-frequency welded to the fabric.
+This system ensures that the fabric screen remains taut, even in windy conditions, making it a durable alternative for high-performance areas.
 This Kedar is high frequency welded to the fabric (not stitched as it looks ugly).
 This Kedar comes in 4 colours: White, Beige, Primrose and Black.
 The black has a tendency to fade slightly so ends up looking like a dark charcoal colour.
 This Kedar is very strong and can withstand a lot of force which means the Ziptrak Fabric is held tightly in the channel.

 The advantages of the Ziptrak Kedar is that you can tighten the fabric more than the Zipscreen system.
 Also, the round Kedar seems to jam less in windy conditions when a Motor is used.